Psychology (BA/BS)

 Honors Curriculum

-Students with excellent records who plan to pursue a career in psychology may consider applying to the departmental honors program upon completion of PSY 303.
+Students with excellent records who plan to pursue a career in psychology may consider applying to the departmental honors program.
 The honors program centers on an independent research project, which the student develops and carries out under the supervision of a departmental committee.
 Information about admission criteria and how to apply is available online.

 Four-Year Degree Plan